ror-community/curation_ops/README.md

 # Creating New and Update records

-New and updated records are created with two scripts: create_new_records.py and update_records.py.
+New and updated records are created with two scripts: (create_new_records.py)[https://github.com/ror-community/curation_scripts/tree/main/automate_new_records] and (update_records.py)[https://github.com/ror-community/curation_scripts/tree/main/automate_record_updates].
 Both scripts take as inputs CSV files of the format output by get_new_records.py and get_update_records.py.

 The script for creating new records uses Selenium and Firefox to control Leo.
-Controlling Firefox with Leo requires installing Mozilla’s geckodriver utility[https://github.com/mozilla/geckodriver/releases], in addition to the python dependencies in the requirements.txt file.
+Controlling Firefox with Leo requires installing Mozilla’s (geckodriver utility)[https://github.com/mozilla/geckodriver/releases], in addition to the python dependencies in the requirements.txt file.
 Controlling Leo via Selenium/Firefox requires browser and mouse automation, so your device will be inaccessible until the JSON creation is complete (unless the script it run inside a virtual machine or similar utility).

 Update records are created by retrieving the record to be updated from the ROR API, applying changes to the JSON, and saving the update file.